AWhetter/pathseq/doc/source/format.rst

 In path sequences where the ranges exist inside of the name:

-* A postfix MAY be present.
+* The sequence MAY contain a postfix.
-* The postfix can be of any length of any length.
+* The postfix can be of any length.
 * The postfix MUST NOT contain a "``.``", or by definition it would be part of the suffixes.
-* The postfix MAY start with digits, but this is NOT RECOMMENDED because it creates abiguity when parsing a file in the sequence.
+* The postfix MAY start with digits, but this is NOT RECOMMENDED because it makes it difficult to tell where the range starts and ends from a file path in the sequence.

 In path sequences where the name ends with a range: